Playful in front of the Bourbon Front photo Christian Remoy

 Norwegian shipbuilding traditions

-While some have compared them to Viking ships, others say the X-BOW vessels resemble spaceships, taking the crew out into space rather than over the seven seas.
-The shipowner gave the first X-BOW vessel the name 'Orca' due to her organic lines.
+While some have compared them to Viking ships, others say the X-BOW vessels resemble spaceships, taking the crew into space rather than over the seven seas.
+Due to her organic lines, the shipowner gave the first X-BOW vessel the name 'Orca'.

 The Kvalsund ship found at Sunnmøre was built around 700 AD.
-Together with the Oseberg ship from approximately 800 AD and the Knarr from around 1,000 AD, the latter two built in the Viking age, these ships have a bow shape resembling the ULSTEIN X-BOW.
+Together with the Oseberg ship from approximately 800 AD and the Knarr from around 1,000 AD, the latter two were built in the Viking age.
+These ships have bow shapes resembling the ULSTEIN X-BOW.

-After approx 1,000 AD, the Viking bow design disappeared from Norwegian shipbuilding:
+After approximately 1,000 AD, the Viking bow design disappeared from Norwegian shipbuilding:

 Skilled shipbuilders and mariners